spryker-sdk/composer-constrainer/README.md

 What does it mean for my customized modules?

-When you customized Spryker modules (changed modules behaviour on project level) even minor changes could potentially cause migration efforts.
-To avoid such cases and keep project updates safe and predictable a project should use ~ (tilde) composer constraint instead of ^ for modules with changed behaviour.
-And to simplify the process Spryker provides a development tool "code:constraint:modules", which will suggest required changed in composer.json.
+When you customized Spryker modules (changed modules behavior on project level) even minor changes could potentially cause migration efforts.
+To avoid such cases and keep project updates safe and predictable a project should use ~ (tilde) composer constraint instead of ^ for modules with changed behavior.
+And to simplify the process Spryker provides a development tool "code:constraint:modules", which will suggest required changes in composer.json.

 ## Usage